 Some critics question whether there is still a niche for the World Bank in the modern architecture of global finance, particularly given the increasingly global nature of private capital flows and the ascendance of large emerging economies such as the BRICS—Brazil, Russia, India, China, and South Africa.
 “The financial markets of today bear virtually no similarity to those of 1944,” writes Jessica Einhorn in Foreign Affairs.
 “The [World Bank] was created to provide credit to its member countries, and in those days, that credit was often the only kind available to them.
 Those days are over.”

 Former World Bank President Robert Zoellick has offered a different take.
 “There is a view in some quarters in developed countries that the Bank should work with the poorest countries and not with developing countries.
-I’m an adamant opponent of that view,” Zoellick said.
+I’m an adamant opponent of that view,” Zoellick told the Telegraph in 2012.
 “If you believe in a multilateral system then India and Brazil are going to become more important over time and we need to draw from their knowledge and, in time, their finances.”

-Nevertheless, the subsequent creation of the BRICS’ New Development Bank and the China-led Asian Infrastructure Investment Bank (AIIB) have presented developing countries with alternatives to the Bretton Woods institutions.
+Nevertheless, the subsequent creation of the BRICS’s New Development Bank and the China-led Asian Infrastructure Investment Bank (AIIB) have presented developing countries with alternatives to the Bretton Woods institutions.
 Rebecca Liao, a China analyst, writes that the AIIB “was born out of two main grievances about the World Bank” that developing nations shared.
-First, developing countries have long complained about the conditionality of World Bank loans and have cast the terms as onerous.
-Second, emerging markets—China in particular—have been frustrated with their relative lack of influence at the bank and the IMF, despite their rising global statures.
-Liao explains, “As the economies of these countries grew in the last 30 years, their voting powers within both organizations remained flat.”
+First, developing countries have long complained about the conditionality of World Bank loans and have cast their terms as onerous.
+Second, emerging markets—China in particular—have been frustrated with their relative lack of influence at the World Bank and the IMF.
+Liao writes, “As the economies of these countries grew in the last 30 years, their voting powers within both organizations remained flat.”

-Kim’s 2012 election exemplified this second complaint.
-Kim defeated candidates from Colombia and Nigeria—the first time in its history that the board of governors even considered more than one candidate—despite his comparatively thin background in economics.
-At the time, the Economist wrote that the tradition of an American World Bank head and a European at the IMF “has persisted because it has not been worth picking a fight over,” but that Kim’s relative inexperience “gives others the chance to insist on the best candidate, not simply the American one.”
-Despite pointed complaints from many within the bank [PDF], the board unanimously reappointed Kim to a second term in September 2016.
+Jim Yong Kim’s 2012 election as World Bank president exemplified this second complaint.
+Kim defeated candidates from Colombia and Nigeria—it was the first time that the board of governors even considered more than one candidate—despite his comparatively thin background in economics.
+At the time, the Economist wrote that the tradition of having an American lead the World Bank and a European the IMF “has persisted because it has not been worth picking a fight over,” but that Kim’s relative inexperience “gives others the chance to insist on the best candidate, not simply the American one.”
+Despite pointed complaints from many within the bank [PDF], the board unanimously appointed Kim to a second term in September 2016.

-To adapt to this new reality, the bank needs to reform its voting structure and adopt a competitive election process to increase its legitimacy, CFR’s Thomas Bollyky has argued.
+To increase its legitimacy, the bank should reform its voting structure and adopt a competitive election process, CFR’s Thomas Bollyky argues.
 “Having an American at the helm of the bank partly served to reassure Wall Street, originally the main supplier of the bank’s capital,” he says.
 “With the globalization of capital markets, this justification . . . is long outdated.”
-He recommends a voting system that requires leaders to win a majority of country votes, not simply those of the primary shareholders.
+Bollyky recommends a voting system that requires leaders to win over a majority of countries, not simply the votes of the primary shareholders.

 An Ideas Bank

-The World Bank has argued that it continues to have a number of comparative advantages over other institutions: its global presence, its repository of best practices, its financial acumen, its leadership in global public goods, and its role as an international development catalyst.
-According to Vikram Nehru, a former World Bank chief economist for East Asia, while the Bank has always represented a tiny share of public investment in most countries, its strength comes by leveraging its lending with ideas.
+The World Bank argues that it has a number of comparative advantages over other institutions: a global presence, a repository of best practices, financial acumen, leadership in global public goods, and an established role as an international development catalyst.
+According to Vikram Nehru, a former World Bank chief economist for East Asia, while the bank has always represented a tiny share of public investment in most countries, its strength comes from leveraging its lending with ideas.
 For instance, he says, China has used the bank to finance a host of small projects with the sole intention of learning best practices.

-Still, CFR’s Steil says that with many of the world’s poor living in middle-income countries such as China, “at some point [those countries] will need to assume responsibility for their own people given their economic growth.”
-He notes that China’s more than $3 trillion in reserves “dwarfs anything the World Bank could ever bring to bear.”
-Instead of direct funding, he says, the bank’s future value may be, rather, in providing advisory assistance based on its long experience of past successes—and failures.
+Still, CFR’s Steil says that the middle-income countries, such as China, where many of the world’s poor live “at some point will need to assume responsibility for their own people, given their economic growth.”
+He echoes some of Malpass’s criticisms, noting that China’s more than $3 trillion in reserves “dwarfs anything the World Bank could ever bring to bear.”
+Instead of direct funding, he says, the bank’s future value could lie in the advisory assistance it provides, based on its long experience of successes, as well as failures.